 Where can I get testosterone?

-Testosterone can be prescribed by an MD (doctor) and, in some states, a physicians assistant and nurse practicioners.
+Testosterone can be prescribed by an MD (doctor) and, in some states, a physicians assistant (PA) and nurse practicioners (NP).
 Usually the doctor is an endocrinologist, but they do not have to be.
-Typically, you need a letter from a psychologist or doctor that says you need testosterone for a gender transition.
+Typically, you will also need a letter from a psychologist or doctor that says you need testosterone to treat gender dysphoria.
 The requirements vary for different insurances, in different states, and for different doctors.
-I’d advise you to visit a local LGBTQ center, or LGBTQ health center if there is one around you and ask for resources and advice.
+I’d advise you to visit a local LGBTQ center, or, (even better) a LGBTQ health center if there is one around you and ask for resources and advice.
 You could also start with your primary care physician, if you feel they are trans friendly.
 Absolutely do not take testosterone without consulting a medical professional first.

 What happens when I take testosterone?
 What are the side effects?